tanvir01/my-sample-microservices/README.md

 This is a sample microservices project.
 The pre-generated users can jwt tokens from the 'myauthprovider' microservice.
 They can then use the token to CRUD orders/shipments.
 The 'order' and 'shipment' microservices also communicate with each other for updating respective statuses.
 The 'shipment' microservice pushes respective notifications to a kafka topic from which the 'notification' microservice consumes data and can later send notifications by respective channel.
 As of now, the 'notification' microservice fetches user details from the 'myauthprovider' microservice and simply logs the notifications.

+P.S: The order and shipment MS also use state machines for respective state transitions.

 Instructions:

 1. Clone Repo